 Define your goals – Social media marketing has multiple applications.
 The key to do it successfully is to lay out one or a couple of goals for your online social networking efforts –strengthening your online presence, establishing your brand, increasing your customer base, etc.– and center all your visual content around them.
 And your goals must be reasonable!
 Earning a million new followers is a good “shoot to the stars” aspiration, but earning a million new followers in 2019 is an unrealistic target that would do more harm than good.
 Focus on what you can achieve, and plan to get there.

 Master storytelling – Your social media profile is the perfect board to tell your company’s story to the masses, but if you really want them to engage with your brand and services, follow your accounts and ultimately convert, keeping a consistent voice and storyline in your posts is mandatory.
 When it comes to photos, you don’t need to stick to one style or one theme to achieve visual storytelling.
 In fact, adding variety and layers of meanings (according to your different goals) makes for a more interesting timeline.
-The kind of photo and text you’d use to position your brand amongst millennials is not the same kind than the one you’d use to spark a giggle in a Gen Z’s day, and that’s okay.
+The kind of photo and text you’d use to position your brand amongst millennials is not the same kind as the one you’d use to spark a giggle in a Gen Z’s day, and that’s okay.
 What’s important is to maintain the voice and brand personality across all posts.

 Live in the moment – We can’t emphasize enough how crucial it is to be up to date in your visuals, but in social media is a matter of life or death.
 Okay, maybe not as dramatic, but still an absolute must!
 Users run away from dated content like it’s the plague.
 You want the freshest and most trendy photos, and you want to feed new image posts to your timeline and stories at least a couple of times a day –for Instagram for example, the average business must post new images is 3 times daily if they want to stay relevant-.